wbcolon/xPlay/README.md

 * VLC audio issues
     * Using VLC on Ubuntu 22.04 can lead to audio stutter after seeking within the movie itself.
     * A workaround switching audio channels back and forth has been implemented.
+* PulseAudio
+    * Changing the default audio sink may not be recognized.
+    * Changing the volume outside xPlay is not recognized by xPlay.
+* May need to use clang instead of gcc for Ubuntu 20.04.

 ## Notes